HerManNav/ImpactFull_IOIGJ2024/README.md

 This project has used sources from:

+- Unreal Engine Manny model
+- Sketchfab - for glove models (modified using Blender)
 - Fab (UE marketplace) - for ground textures
-- Mixamo.com - for model animations
+- Mixamo.com - for model animations (idle and guard up)
 - Freesound.org - for SFXs
 - Tekken3 OST - for background music